 Some of these methods are more efficient at extracting cannabinoids than others.
 A high-end closed loop extraction system will most likely yield the highest ratio of extract to trim material, but will also be the most expensive system to purchase.
 In the end, growers should choose a method that they feel safe using and will provide them with enough finished product to feel like it was worth the effort.

 After screening the kief, the product can be pressed into hash or used as-is.
-Using high pressure and heat is another way to extract cannabis without a solvent.
+Using high pressure and heat is another way to concentrate cannabis without a solvent.
 The resulting product is referred to as rosin and has become extremely popular due to the fact that it does not contain any solvent residuals.

-Cannabis Extracts: Know What You're Buying
+Cannabis Extracts and Concentrates: Know What You're Buying

 Whether extracted with or without a solvent, cannabis extracts are becoming more and more popular for both medicinal and recreational users.
 While a few are mentioned by name above, here is a more complete list of some common extracts found on the cannabis market: